PauloLory-ionos/spec/rest-api-guidelines.md

 ```

 - Manage relationships independently:
-  - DELETE /virtual-machines/{virtualMachineName} only deletes the virtualMachine without impacting the Disks.
+  - DELETE /virtual-machines/{virtualMachineName} only deletes the virtualMachine without impacting the storage/block-storages.

 ##### Differences in API Design for Composition vs. Aggregation